jasonbayton/11ty/_src/projects/managed-info/pricing/index.md

     title: Pricing
 ---

-MANAGED INFO is available at no cost for standard info cards and support messaging.
-If you'd like to explore endless customisation, **trials are available** before committing to a licence, please [get in touch](/contact) to request one.
+MANAGED INFO is available at no cost for customisation and layout configuration.
+If you'd like to explore integrating device metadata, device trust status, or integration with your EMM product, please [get in touch](/contact).

 <br>